johny-c/smartwatch-repo/android_app/README.txt

 which is meant for the headset accessory, and

 2. SamplePreferenceActivity.java,
-which is meant for the user handling the settings of the app.
+which is meant for editing the settings of the app by the user.
 (We have no settings to be handled by the user)